-Daniel graduated academia magna cum laude with focuses in comupter science, mathematics, and history and is an active member of Omicron Delta Kappa, the National Leadership Honors Society.
-Upon graduation, he was awarded as the top student in all three of his studies, a rare feet in the University’s nearly two-hundred year history, and his graduating disseration is used to this day as an indicator of student success.
-Post graduation, Daniel became the President of an International Software Development and High-Technology firm and immediately worked to scale its efforts as one of the top agencies in the North East, working with clients such as John Deere, Sherwin-Williams, Roto-Rooter, Sheraton, and more.
+Daniel graduated academia magna cum laude with focuses in computer science, mathematics, and history and is an active member of Omicron Delta Kappa, the National Leadership Honors Society.
+Upon graduation, he was awarded as the top student in all three of his studies, a rare feat in the University’s nearly two-hundred-year history, and his graduating dissertation is used to this day as an indicator of student success.
+He is currently working toward his doctorate in History, expected completion 2024.

 Today, Daniel is the founder and director of the Robinia Institute, the Mid-Atlantic Hub of the Savory Institute and works closely with Allan and his team to advocate, educate, and demonstrate the abundance, joy, and regenerative power of holistically managed and wild living systems.
 Robinia offers holistic management and wildland ecology courses, apprenticeships, land transition consulting and system design services across the United States and leads the implementation of the Savory Institute’s Ecological Outcome Verification (EOV) protocol in the Mid-Atlantic region.
 Under Daniel’s leadership, Robinia is pioneering land transition and regenerative scaling capital and consulting projects alongside bioregion-wide producer network emergence to co-create a uniformly diverse abundance in their region.